How To Start Homeschooling

 After helping over 5000 families get started with homeschooling my views have changed.

 I still believe in giving choice for newbies like you but I now recommend using a pre-planned curriculum to help you get “the show on the road”.

 Then you can start learning on the job, and after your confidence builds then you can start to tweak your curriculum to suit your needs.

 1. Determine your motives for homeschooling.
 This will affect so many of your choices.

 2. Read, read and read some more.
 You have hundreds of options available with home schooling.
 Look for good overviews and try not to get bogged down in the curriculum, just yet.
 (Here is my favourite list of how to start homeschooling books).

 3. Network with other homeschoolers.
 Get to know real life homeschoolers.
 Go to homeschooling events.
 Try inviting another homeschool family over you might connect with and find out what they do.
 Make some connections.

 4. Make a simple start.
-Follow a basic guide at first or even a set curriculum like My Homeschool.
+Follow a basic guide at first your homeschooling curriculum.
 As you get a feel for homeschooling you will become more comfortable with what you are doing and you can make changes along the way.

 5. Get to know how you like to teach and how your child learns.
 This will help you choose a curriculum in the future.

 6. Don’t worry about socialisation.
 Your children will be well socialized without the negative aspect of peer pressure and group think.